Vespa: Vespa 946

-The Vespa 946 is a scooter announced by Piaggio, to be sold under their Vespa brand starting in July 2013.
+The Vespa 946 is a scooter announced by Piaggio, sold under their Vespa brand, that sold starting in July 2013.
 Piaggio presented the retro-futurist Vespa Quarantasei concept, based on the 1945 Vespa MP6 prototype, at the 2011 EICMA motorcycle show.
 The final production version, renamed the Vespa 946, appeared the following year, at EICMA 2012.
 The 946 will be fitted with Piaggio's new air-cooled, three-valve, single-cylinder engine, with a claimed output of 11.7 hp for the 125 cc displacement version, and 13 hp for the 150 cc version.